Super Bowl IV: Kansas City Chiefs

 Still, many people felt that Dawson's level of play in the AFL was not comparable to the NFL.
 Dawson himself had spent five seasons in the NFL as a backup before going to the AFL and becoming one of its top quarterbacks.
 "The AFL saved my career," said Dawson.
 In his 8 AFL seasons, he had thrown more touchdown passes (182) than any other professional football quarterback during that time.
 But because many still viewed the AFL as being inferior to the NFL, his records were not considered significant.
 Dawson's first chance to prove himself against an NFL team ended in failure, with his Chiefs losing 35–10 to the Green Bay Packers in Super Bowl I, reinforcing the notion that his success was only due to playing in the "inferior league".

 Offensively, the Chiefs employed innovative formations and strategies designed by Stram to disrupt the timing and positioning of the defense.
 Besides Dawson, the Chiefs main offensive weapon was running back Mike Garrett (1965 Heisman Trophy winner), who rushed for 732 yards and 6 touchdowns.
 He also recorded 43 receptions for 432 yards and another 2 touchdowns.
 Running back Robert Holmes had 612 rushing yards, 266 receiving yards, and 5 touchdowns.
 Running back Warren McVea rushed for 500 yards and 7 touchdowns, while adding another 318 yards returning kickoffs.
 In the passing game, wide receiver Otis Taylor caught 41 passes for 696 yards and 7 touchdowns.
 The offensive line was anchored by AFL All-Stars Ed Budde and Jim Tyrer.
 According to Len Dawson, placekicker Jan Stenerud and punter Jerrel Wilson were the best kickers in football.
 The offensive line was led by tackle Jim Tyrer, who was selected to his 6th AFL pro bowl.

-The Chiefs defense led the AFL in fewest points allowed (177).
+The Chiefs defense led the AFL in fewest points allowed (177), as all 11 players started all 14 games.
 Like the Vikings, the Chiefs also had an outstanding defensive line, which was led by defensive tackles Buck Buchanan and Curley Culp, and defensive ends Jerry Mays and Aaron Brown.
 The Chiefs also had AFL All-Star linebacker Willie Lanier, who recorded 4 interceptions and 1 fumble recovery during the season.
 The Kansas City secondary was led by defensive backs Emmitt Thomas (9 interceptions for 146 return yards and a touchdown), Jim Kearney (5 interceptions for 154 return yards and a touchdown) and Johnny Robinson (8 interceptions for 158 return yards).
+Six members of the Chiefs' defense have been inducted into the Hall of Fame: Culp, Buchanan, Lanier, Thomas, Bobby Bell, and Johnny Robinson.